WINCHESTER SCIENCE CENTRE’S PLAN TO MAKE SCIENCE ACCESSIBLE AND FUN FOR ALL IS BEING BACKED BY ENTERPRISE M3 LEP

 Winchester Science Centre will begin a £1.1m transformation to create a more inclusive and accessible experience for its visitors.

 A grant of £500,000 from Enterprise M3 LEP will fund the first major milestone in the project – a full upgrade to the planetarium in June 2019, and the installation of a registered Changing Places toilet a few months later.
-A second stage of the development, which has also gained support from Hampshire County Council and Winchester City Council, will be the reimagining of the Science Centre’s upper exhibition floor in spring 2020.
+A second stage of the development, which has also gained support from Hampshire County Council and Winchester City Council, will be the reimagining of the Science Centre’s upper exhibition floor in summer 2020.

 “One in five people in the UK have a disability, impairment or illness that significantly impacts their lives, and the lives of their families.” said Ben Ward, CEO of Winchester Science Centre.
 “By rethinking our spaces and how we deliver STEM (science, technology, engineering and maths) activities, we will inspire and excite a wider audience – with a real commitment to getting it right for people with a disability in particular, so that they can engage as never before.”